 - Indoor sports can include a balloon toss (fun to do while seated), door pong, indoor golf putting set, indoor bowling, and even a Skee ball arcade game.
 Put on some yoga or other exercise videos to help everyone keep in shape while having fun.

-You can find some exciting and safe field trip ideas coming soon to our website in Part 2 of this handy guide.
+You can find some exciting and safe field trip ideas in our website in Part 2 of this handy guide.

 Summer Safety Tips